What is the Pollinator Garden?

 Pollinators have been declining due to disease, parasites, climate change, habitat loss, and chemical pollution.
 If you would like to contribute to the health of pollinating species, you can participate by taking the following steps:

-- Plant flowering species Pennsylvania native flowering species are the most familiar to our local pollinating species, but any flowering plant will help the cause.
+- Plant flowering species Pennsylvania native flowering species are the most familiar to our local pollinators, but any flowering plant will help the cause.
 Learn more about plants native to Pennsylvania Opens a New Window.

 - Let the plants go By retaining the dead stems on your garden plants you are providing a city for pollinating insects to take shelter in the cold winter months.